-One tax item everyone pays attention to is the Form W-2 employees will receive this month.
+One tax item everyone pays attention to is the Form W-2 they'll receive this month.
 It reports how much employees were paid in 2011 and how much tax was taken out.
 You must include a copy with your tax return when you file.

-It's surprising how many people don't appreciate that Forms 1099 are equally important.
-Maybe more important.
-You don't file them with your return, but the Internal Revenue Service gets a copy of every one.
+But it's surprising how many

+people don't appreciate that Forms 1099 are equally important.
+Maybe more.
+You don't file them with your return, but the IRS gets a copy of every one.
 And IRS computers are whirring to match each dollar with your Social Security Number.